SCHOOL BOARD OPERATING PROTOCOLS

-13. A regular board business meeting is conducted formally, with titles (Mrs., Mr., Dr.) used for all present, board and audience alike.
-Work sessions may be less formal.
+12. A regular board business meeting is conducted formally, with titles (Mrs., Mr., Dr.) used for all present, board and audience alike.

-17. New board members assume office at the first board meeting following official certification of their election.
-Election of officers will occur annually at the second meeting in November during a non-election year or after the new board members have taken office in an election year.
+16. New board members assume office at the first board meeting following official certification of their election.
+Election of officers will occur annually at the December meeting during a non-election year or after the new board members have taken office in an election year.

 17. The board president or his/her designee will be the spokesperson pertaining to official board correspondences and the superintendent or his/her designee will serve as the spokesperson for official district correspondences.

 18. For decisions that have major impact on students and/or patrons, the board will use a public hearing process to gather input prior to making final decisions.
 Community forums are held at times on a single topic.
 These forums give the community at large the opportunity to be informed about the topic, to discuss the issue, and to give the board input.

 19. The board will establish the vision, determine policies, and assures a process to address accountability.
 The superintendent will manage the schools.

 20. Once a final decision has been made on a proposal by board vote/action, board members and the superintendent will publicly support the decision, individually and collectively.

 21. During the Board Report agenda item, board members are to relay positive information about the district, such as their involvement in associated committee work, school related activities they have attended, or productive experiences with fellow board members.
 The Board Report agenda is not a time for board members to air grievances/concerns, weigh in on matters that would best be discussed during report, study or action item agendas, or surprise their fellow members or staff with new topics.